Informatik-HS-KL/BEGGEL-SP-Map-Matcher-WS19/readme.md

-[Picture 1]: doc/images/webPage.jpg  "Visualisation of Links and Nodes"
+[Picture 1]: doc/images/webPage1.jpg  "Visualisation of Links and Nodes"
+[Picture 2]: doc/images/webPage.jpg  "Visualisation of Routing"
+[Picture 3]: doc/images/webPage3.jpg  "Visualisation of Link Distance"
 # Map Service
 The Map Service is an interface to the [Overpass API](https://wiki.openstreetmap.org/wiki/Overpass_API).
 He downloads street data and takes over their administration.